6000 List: Contents

 In October 2022, the list was expanded with the people involved in organizing and falsifying of electronic voting in Moscow at the 2021 Russian legislative election, including the former chief editor of Echo of Moscow media Alexei Venediktov.

 On numerous occasions, Leonid Volkov emphasized that the person can be excluded from the list in case of active repentance, proportional to guilt.

 Reaction

 The people who found themselves on the 6,000 List, such as Ilya Remeslo, Ksenia Sobchak, and journalist Oleg Kashin, have criticized the initiative.
-As ACF pointed out, Kashin was added to the list of war enablers because of his publications in support of the war and occupation of Ukraine since 2014.
 The ACF recognized the minor inaccuracies found in some records as inevitable mistakes in such a large body of work.

 Some people added to the 6,000 List approached ACF to contest their inclusion or cooperate with ACF.
 For instance, Artyom Kukharenko and Alexandr Kabakov, the founders of NtechLab, the developer of facial recognition technology for mass surveillance in Russia, provided ACF with detailed information about the system, the companies, and the individuals involved in maintaining it.
 ACF excluded them from the list but canceled this decision following the criticism, as the repentance was considered insufficient to compensate for their contribution to creating a police state in Russia.